ETOPS: Approval process

 Private jets are exempted from ETOPS by the FAA, but are subject to the ETOPS 120-minute rule in EASA's jurisdiction.

-Government-owned aircraft (including military) do not have to adhere to ETOPS regulations.
+Military aircraft, government-owned aircraft, and all-cargo aircraft with three or four engines are exempt from ETOPS limits.

 Ratings

 There are different levels of ETOPS certification, each allowing aircraft to fly on routes that are a certain amount of single-engine flying time away from the nearest suitable airport.
 For example, if an aircraft is certified for 180 minutes, it is permitted to fly any route not more than 180 minutes' single-engine flying time to the nearest suitable airport.

 The following ratings are awarded under current regulations according to the capability of the airliner: